Affliction Warlock DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.3

 Tier 1/Level 15

-Deathbolt is the superior choice for many situations due to the high damage it provides.
+Deathbolt is the default choice for many situations due to the high damage it provides.
 Effective on both bosses and trash, Deathbolt's power as a nuke is really nice to have.

 Tier 2/Level 30